railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 You then get a list of all the deliveries that have been made but have not yet been invoiced.

 So select some or all of the deliveries.
 Click on the action :guilabel:`Create Invoice`.
-Open ERP asks if you want to group the deliveries from the same partner into a single invoice or if you would prefer to invoice for each delivery individually.
+OpenERP asks if you want to group the deliveries from the same partner into a single invoice or if you would prefer to invoice for each delivery individually.